moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 Mullvad offers us the ability to forward up to 5 ports.
 Click on the green button to add ports, do this at least twice.

-As you can see two items have appeared under "ACTIVE PORTS".
-Now that we have these two ports it's time to head back to our **bitmonero.conf** and change the default ports.
+As you can see a few items have appeared under "ACTIVE PORTS".
+Now that we have these ports it's time to head back to our **bitmonero.conf** and change the default ports.
 The options are labelled `p2p-bind-port=` and `rpc-bind-port=`, replace the numbers which follow with the numbers given to you by Mullvad.
 Be sure to make a note of which ports you add to each option.
 You should then restart your daemon for these settings to take effect.

 Finally, you need to add rules in your machines and routers firewall.
 Please follow the instructions from the second video; **Setting up your own node**.

 To connect to your node from outside your LAN your wallet software will require the port for RPC's and the IP address.
-You should already know your port number; to find our new IP address we can use Mullvads ["check" tool](https://mullvad.net/en/check/).
-This can be found by selecting "Check for leaks" at the top of Mullvads web page, once there, select the drop down menu with heading **Using Mullvad VPN** to reveal your external IP address.
+You should already know your port number; to find our new IP address we can use the drop down menu in the Mullvad app.
+The IP address you need will be labeled "out".

 Be warned, depending on your configuration, these IP address may not be static and can change without warning.
 Be sure to check again if you are ever unable to access your node.
 In order to see how to add your node to Monerujo or Feather, please move on the the section called **Adding nodes to your wallet software**.

+If you you had any problems with this process please double check you have your ports entered and forwarded correctly before reaching out.

-If you're a Linux user, stay tuned for the Darknet approach.
+Now for the the Darknet approach.

 ### CONFIGURING YOUR NODE - DARKNET (LINUX)